 “You cannot compare a worker with a football player,” he said.
 “You cannot consider a footballer like any normal worker.
 They are more artists than workers.”

 Footballers aren’t workers, they’re artists.
 They’re men paid astronomical amounts of money to entertain.
 They have distinct and different needs to the common man because of this, their treatment is more protected and superior to that of anyone else.

-However, yesterday, he described footballers as the epitome of workers, as people bound in slavery.
+However, yesterday, he described footballers as workers, as people bound in slavery, working for nothing.

 “There’s too much modern slavery, in transferring players or buying players,” he claimed.